iluvdata/HPVScrape/README.md

 ## Introduction

-This is a tool use to scrape Xpert HPV pdf reports and return the data as a formatted data frame of S3 class `xpert_results.`
+This is a tool use to scrape Xpert HPV pdf reports and return the data as a formatted data frame of S3 class `xpert_results`.

 ## Usage